Flipper (1995 TV series)

 Flipper (also known as Flipper – The New Adventures) is an American revival television series of the original 1964 Flipper television series.
-The first two seasons aired in first-run syndication; Seasons 3 and 4 aired on the PAX network.
+The first two seasons aired in first-run syndication; seasons three and four aired on the PAX network.

-The series was set in a town named Bal Harbor that was supposed to be in the Florida Keys region (there is an actual town in Florida with a similar name, Bal Harbour, Florida just north of the City of Miami Beach).
-However, it was largely filmed in Gold Coast, Queensland, Australia.
-The show's first three episodes were filmed in Pigeon Key, Florida and at the Dolphin Research Center in Grassy Key, Florida, but aired in different time slots during the first season.
+The series was set in a town named Bal Harbor that was supposed to be in the Florida Keys region (an actual town in Florida has a similar name, Bal Harbour, Florida just north of the City of Miami Beach).
+It was largely filmed, though, in Gold Coast, Queensland, Australia.
+The show's first three episodes were filmed in Pigeon Key, Florida, and at the Dolphin Research Center in Grassy Key, Florida, however two of the three episodes aired toward the end of the first season.

-The series is unrelated to the 1996 film of the same title which was also a remake of the 1960s TV series and films.
+The series is unrelated to the 1996 film of the same title, which was also a remake of the 1960s TV series and films.

 Plot

 Season 1 opens with the adult Dr. Keith "Bud" Ricks (Brian Wimmer) from the original 1964 Flipper series leading dolphin research at the Bal Harbour Research Institute in the Florida Keys.
 Dr. Pam Blondell (Colleen Flynn) a naval officer, relocated to the Florida Keys to join Dr. Ricks at the institute to perform dolphin research.
 Dr. Blondell is accompanied by her son Mike (Payton Haas), a rebellious teen.
 Mike is unhappy about the move until he meets Maya Graham (Jessica Alba), a free-spirited 14-year-old girl who has a special connection with Flipper and the ocean.
-On a few occasions, Mike and Maya would get into some trouble forcing a rescue from Flipper, Keith and Pam.
+On a few occasions, Mike and Maya would get into some trouble forcing a rescue from Flipper, Keith, and Pam.

-At the beginning of Season 2, Dr. Ricks, Dr. Blondell, and her son Mike are written out of the series by leaving Bal Harbour.
+At the beginning of season 2, Dr. Ricks, Dr. Blondell, and her son Mike are written out of the series by leaving Bal Harbour.
 Dr. Jennifer Daulton takes over as the institute's director.
 Maya becomes an intern at the institute, while two new interns, Dean Gregson (Scott Michaelson) and Holly Myers (Anja Coleby), are introduced.
 Next door to the institute, a new substation for Air Sea Rescue opens, introducing Deputies Tom Hampton (Whip Hubley) and Quinn Garnett (Wren T. Brown).
-The deputies are responsible for rescuing people in trouble at sea, and perform numerous rescues through the season and even catch crooks and criminals causing harm to the public and environment.
+The deputies are responsible for rescuing people in trouble at sea, and perform numerous rescues through the season and even catch unwanted activity causing harm to the public and environment.
 Hampton and Dr. Daulton have an on-and-off romance during the season.
-Edward "Cap" Daulton (Gus Mercurio), Dr. Daulton's estranged father, also moves to Bal Harbour to try and re-establish a relationship with his daughter.
-Cap is a charter boat captain and owns his own boat, the Maria D, named after his late wife.
+Edward "Cap" Daulton (Gus Mercurio), Dr. Daulton's estranged father, also moves to Bal Harbour to try to re-establish a relationship with his daughter.
+Cap is a charter-boat captain and owns his own boat, the Maria D, named after his late wife.